mjjust31/README-Generator/README.md

 ![MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

- This project is licensed under the MIT License for more information, you can visit here: (https://opensource.org/licenses/MIT)
+ This project is licensed under the MIT License for more information, you can visit here: [MIT License](https://opensource.org/licenses/MIT)

 ## Questions